 - Unlock doors from anywhere using the app

-- Use touchless face recognition access, critical for COVID-19 safety.
-Built with strong privacy controls and SOC II certification
+- Facial recognition access built with strong privacy controls and SOC II certification

 - Slick design and hardware with a built in touch screen

 - Unlike most products that work only inside a building, pick up calls from anywhere, using the Swiftlane app

 - Receptionists can receive calls through the web browser interface

 - Setup multiple admins for picking up calls, in case one person in busy

 - Includes access for users via Face Unlock and Mobile App

 - Integration with visitor management systems like Envoy to provide link based access